emmaC11/F1-monza-token-system/README.md

 * Menu option '6' must be selected to open the 'search user' dialog.
 * The user will be prompted to enter the account number of the user they want to find in the system.
 * If the account number is valid, the searched users details will be displayed.

+> User Story: As a first time user, I want to search for my friend on the system.

 ![image](https://user-images.githubusercontent.com/83119583/192318994-7fa789e5-63d5-49e0-b036-c48632e6d89c.png)